NickWilde1990/drupal-console-book/en/commands/config-export-view.md

 # config:export:view
-Export a view in YAML format inside a provided module to reuse in other website.
+Export a view in YAML format inside a provided module to reuse in another website.

 **Usage:**
 ```